Editor's Note: This article was originally published in 2017. We're sharing it again as part of our Texas Month.

 The charm of the Lone Star State comes from the fact that its a special blend of country and cosmopolitan.
 You can get a pretty good picture of Texas from the top of Reunion Tower in Dallas.
-But most Texans know that to really take in the Great State in all of its rugged glory, all you need to do is grab a tent and head into the wilderness for some tent camping under the stars.
+But most Texans know that to really take in the Great State in all of its rugged glory, all you need to do is head into the wilderness for some tent camping under the stars.
 Miles of hiking trails through Texas State parks will make your next camping trip the perfect little getaway.

 10. Ray Roberts Lake State Park

 Ray Roberts Lake State Park is situated on a 3,000-acre reservoir just north of the hustle and bustle of Dallas.
 Campers here are encouraged to hike miles of trails, and primitive camping is available for the practiced adventurer.
 The highlight of the park, though, is the clean beach and easy lake access.
 Ray Roberts Lake is so big it can often feel like a seaside bay.
 Folks out here boat, ski, swim and fish away from the stress of the city in style.
 The park is also home to multiple marathons throughout the year.

 9. Lake Bob Sandlin State Park

 Campers of Northeast Texas know that it doesn't get much more patriotic than spotting the majestic eagles during winter trips to Lake Bob Sandlin State Park.
 For the camper that is also an avid fisherman, Lake Bob Sandlin is a great spot for largemouth bass, spotted bass and bluegills.

 Tucked away in the Texas Hill Country is Inks Lake State Park.
 Hill Country topography mixes with the pristine water of Inks Lake to create a perfect camping experience.
 On land, campers can backpack, geocache and bird-watch.
 And on water, campers can boat, ski, fish, and even dive from the cliffs at the popular Devil's Waterhole section of the lake.